One of the best Zen lessons I ever had busted over my head was the role of anxiety in our lives.

 Our bollocked-up school system encourages this — oh, your dog ate your homework?
 Okay, you can have an extra day.

 And it just gets worse in adult life — oh, sorry I T-boned your car there, but I just broke up with my girlfriend and was re-reading her last text to me…

 At some point, most civilians will be on their death-bed, looking back on their failures and crushed dreams, and have to find cold comfort in the idea that at least they had good excuses.
 They tried, sort of, and had their feelings hurt or their efforts rebuffed, and what can you do?

 Okay, fine.
 Cuddle up with your excuses.

-You might garner a bit of sympathy from some folks, but you’ll just continue to be disregarded by anyone feasting on life and getting stuff done.
+You might garner a bit of sympathy from some folks, but you’ll just continue to be disregarded by anyone feasting on life and getting shit done.

 Start with being late.
 If you think it’s okay, as long as you have a plausible excuse (the traffic lights were absolutely conspiring against you, or gosh, clocks are just hard to understand, you know?)…

 … then move to the back of the line right now.